evvic/design-patterns/chain-of-responsibility/README.md

     - Optionally having default processing implementation
     - An ability to to terminate the processing chain
         - One component in the chain an stop the rest of the components from processing
+- CoR can be represented as:
+    - A chain of pointers/references (singly linked list)
+    - Centralized list (broker)

 ## Motivation
 - A "chain" of objects that can affect the object below it